Catherine Eddowes: Character testimony

-John Kelly also testified on the first day of the inquest; he also positively identified the decedent as "Catherine Conway", adding he had lived with her for seven years, and he had last seen her alive at "about two o'clock" on 29 September.
-Kelly also testified Eddowes typically earned her living by hawking goods, that she never lived "by immoral purposes", and that she seldom drank.
+John Kelly also testified on the first day of the inquest.
+He positively identified the decedent as "Catherine Conway", adding he had lived with her for seven years and had last seen her alive at "about two o'clock" on 29 September.
+Kelly testified that Eddowes typically earned her living by hawking goods, that she never lived "by immoral purposes", and that she seldom drank.

-Also to testify on the first day of the inquest were the deputy of Cooney's common lodging-house, Frederick Wilkinson, who stated he had known Eddowes for approximately seven years, and that she lived "on good terms" with Kelly.
+Also to testify on the first day of the inquest was the deputy of Cooney's common lodging-house, Frederick Wilkinson, who stated he had known Eddowes for approximately seven years and that she lived "on good terms" with Kelly.
 Wilkinson confirmed Eddowes typically returned to the lodging-house in the early evening.
-His testimony was followed by the policeman who found Eddowes's body, Edward Watkins, who testified his beat typically took "twelve to fourteen minutes" to complete, and that when he had passed through Mitre Square at 1:30 a.m. nothing had been amiss.
-Watkins then described his actions upon discovering the body fifteen minutes later, and stated he was adamant nothing could have escaped his attention in the square.
+His testimony was followed by that of the policeman who found Eddowes's body, Edward Watkins, who testified his beat typically took "twelve to fourteen minutes" to complete, and that when he had passed through Mitre Square at 1:30 am nothing had been amiss.
+Watkins then described his actions upon discovering the body fifteen minutes later and stated he was adamant nothing could have escaped his attention in the square.

 Frederick Foster, an architect who had produced a plan of Mitre Square following Eddowes's murder, then testified that an individual could walk from Berner Street (site of the murder of Elizabeth Stride) to Mitre Street in twelve minutes.
 (Note: The Royal London Hospital preserves some of the contemporary crime scene drawings and plans of Mitre Square created by Frederick Foster; these were first brought to public attention in 1966 by Francis Camps, the Professor of Forensic Medicine at the University of London.
 Based on his analysis of the surviving documents, Camps concluded the cuts inflicted to Eddowes's body "could not have been [inflicted] by an expert.")
-His testimony was followed by that of an Inspector Collard of the City Police, who described responding to the crime scene, the subsequent actions of police, and his accompanying Drs Sequeira and Brown to the Golden Lane mortuary in the presence of Eddowes's body.
+His testimony was followed by that of Inspector Collard of the City Police, who described responding to the crime scene, the subsequent actions of police, and his accompanying Drs Sequeira and Brown to the Golden Lane mortuary in the presence of Eddowes's body.